In a large skillet or casserole, oven medium-high heat, toast the chilies until fragrant.

 To tell if the tamales are done, you can take one out of the pan and gently pull the husk open.
 If the masa dough is still sticking to the husk, they need more time in the steamer.
 If it lets go cleanly, remove the pot from the heat.
 Take off the lid and allow the tamales to cool to edible temperature.

-Serve warm plain or with salsa, sour cream, green chili or the toppings of your choice.
+Serve warm plain or with salsa, sour cream, green or red chili or the toppings of your choice.